VijayAsokkumar/VigilAI/README.md

 # VigilAI
 **AI-powered stock market dashboard**

-VigilAI is a full-stack application for tracking and analyzing stock market data, powered by AI.
+VigilAI (Virtual Investment Growth Insights and Learning powered by AI) is a full-stack application for tracking and analyzing stock market data, powered by AI.
 It provides real-time stock updates, insights, and recommendations for investors.

 ## Features
 - Real-time stock data tracking